Eli Apple

-Eli Apple (né Woodard, born August 9, 1995) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
+Eli Apple (né Woodard, born August 9, 1995) is an American professional football cornerback.
 He played college football for the Ohio State Buckeyes, winning the 2015 National Championship before being selected by the New York Giants in the first round of the 2016 NFL draft.

 Early life

 Apple, born Eli Woodard, was born to a Ghanaian mother and lived 2 years in the country.
 He attended Eastern Regional High School in Voorhees, New Jersey.
 Apple was rated the top prospect in New Jersey in the 2013 class by Rivals.com and was ranked the 28th best prospect nationally.
 He received about twenty scholarship offers, including offers from Alabama, California, Virginia Tech, Boston College, Wisconsin, Tennessee, Purdue, Miami, Georgia Tech, Maryland, Michigan, Ole Miss, Nebraska, North Carolina, NC State, and Clemson and ranked his top three schools as Rutgers, Ohio State, and Notre Dame.
 On February 12, 2012, he announced his verbal commitment to Ohio State after Rutgers head coach Greg Schiano left for the Tampa Bay Buccaneers.